chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 Nice, we’ve set up a component explorer!

 By default, Storybook has created a folder `src/stories` with some example stories.
 However, when we copied our components over, we brought their stories too.
-We can get them indexed in our Storybook by changing the search path in `.storybook/config.js` from `’src/stories’` to `’src/components’`, and removing the `src/stories` directory:
+We can get them indexed in our Storybook by changing the search path in `.storybook/config.js` from `’src/stories’` to `’src’`, and removing the `src/stories` directory:

 ```javascript
 import { configure } from '@storybook/react';